Orin M. Bullock Jr.: Biography

-Bullock was born in California in 1905 and attended Harvard University, graduating in 1927 with a degree in Architecture.
+Bullock was born in California in 1905 and attended Harvard Graduate School of Design, graduating in 1927 with a degree in Architecture.
 His first major restoration project was helping to restore Colonial Williamsburg beginning in 1929, specifically the Benjamin Waller House which had been owned by a prominent lawyer and ancestor of President John Tyler.
 By the 1930s, the house was in need of substantive restoration.
 He became the director of architectural research there from 1953 to 1961.
+As part of his involvement with Colonial Williamsburg, Bullock portrayed Richard Henry Lee in Williamsburg: The Story of a Patriot (1957), the longest-running museum orientation film still in operation.

-Other restoration projects he worked on include the Waverly House in Howard County, Maryland, the Rogers Tavern in Perryville, Maryland, the William Paca House and Garden in Annapolis, Maryland, and a 17th-century Quaker meeting house in Newport, Rhode Island in order to better preserve the regional differentiation.
-He also taught architecture at the University of Maryland.
+Other restoration projects Bullock worked on include the Waverly House in Howard County, Maryland, the Rogers Tavern in Perryville, Maryland, the William Paca House and Garden in Annapolis, Maryland, and the 17th-century Quaker Great Friends Meeting House in Newport, Rhode Island in order to better preserve the regional differentiation.
+He was a technical consultant for the Maryland Historical Trust, a Fellow of the American Institute of Architects, and taught architecture at the University of Maryland.

 In 1961, he moved to Baltimore, Maryland and six years later was appointed chief of property rehabilitation for the Baltimore Urban Renewal and Housing Agency.
-He restored a Bolton Hill townhouse 1432 John St. and made it his home.
+Bullock restored a Bolton Hill townhouse 1432 John St. and made it his home.

 In 1966, Bullock wrote The Restoration Manual, which is still in print and is considered to be a cornerstone in the field of architectural restoration.

-He died at age 88 of sepsis in Centreville, Maryland.
+He died at age 88 of sepsis in Centreville, Maryland on December 6, 1994.